This page was updated on 13 September 2022. To view changes, please see page updates

 Child sexual abuse

-The intended use of power and control, secrecy, and the distortion of adult-child relationships to coerce the child into sexual compliance are key factors in the sexual abuse of children.
+The intended use of power and control, secrecy, and the distortion of adult-child and child-child relationships to coerce the child into sexual compliance are key factors in the sexual abuse of children.
 Behaviours that are sexually abusive to a child include:

 - sexually suggestive, obscene comments made in person, by telephone, or through social media to a child